top of page

 Step 3: Sort Out the Legal Paperwork and Payment

-This will protect both your agency and your newly onboarding client.
+This will protect both your agency and your newly onboarded client.
 Make sure everything is written in a verified and proofed document.
 Prevent stating anything official in messages or emails to avoid miscommunication or misinformation.

 Step 4: Set Up the Technicalities and Communication Channels